 Electronic transformers and LED drivers perform several functions; limiting and stabilising the current in an electrical circuit, ensuring continuous operation of the lamp, providing ignition voltage, reducing/eliminating flicker and noise, reducing energy consumption and increasing efficiency.

 Our product range includes 12-24v LED drivers, electronic transformers, and an expansive collection of ballasts, categorised by brand or type.

 We can also supply Pre-Wired Gear Trays and can make up Gear Trays tailored to suit your bespoke requirements.

-We have categorised our extensive control gear catalogue primarily according to market leading brands; within each section is a detailed choice of products with individual specifications to aid you in your selection.
-In addition we have dedicated sections to Gear Trays and Lamp Bases and Accessories.
+We have categorised our extensive control gear catalogue primarily according to market-leading brands; within each section is a detailed choice of products with individual specifications to aid you in your selection.
+In addition, we have dedicated sections to LED Drivers, Gear Trays, electrical ballasts and Accessories.
 BLT Direct can supply you with every type of control gear you need, as well as the mundane but necessary end caps for fluorescent tubes, cable and mounting clips!